 As a vegan, you have two choices when a cheese craving hits: overindulge in high-fat, under-whelming commercial vegan cheese, or grab the nutritional yeast and create something truly delicious.

-For those familiar with nutritional yeast, or “nooch,” who have mastered vegan cashew cheese sauce and almond parmesan, there is no question in which option to choose.
+For those familiar with nutritional yeast, or “nooch,” who have mastered vegan cashew cheese and almond parmesan, there is no question in which option to choose.

 But if you have yet to dive into the nutritious and tantalizing world of nooch, we are here to help you get started with our top five picks of the best nutritional yeast brands and everything you need to know about this strange but awesome vegan delicacy.